 I also wanted to use the minimal amount that would flavor the dish, without making it overly sweet or going overboard with the carbs.
 So I settled on two tablespoons.

 And I am proud to report that I succeeded.
-These sticky drumsticks are easy to make, healthy, and delicious.
-If you wish, you can use just 1 tablespoon of honey to reduce carbs even more.
-As for the soy sauce, I don’t mind it.
-But if you do, you can use coconut aminos instead, and then these sticky drumsticks will also be paleo.
+This chicken recipe is easy to make and absolutely delicious.
+If you wish, you can use just one tablespoon of honey to reduce carbs even more.

 Leftovers keep quite well in the fridge in an airtight container for 3-4 days.
 Although – as with most chicken recipes – they’re not as good as when served fresh.
 I reheat them gently, covered, in the microwave on 50% power.
 They are also good cold.